New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Results

 \section{Results}

 We have conducted numerous graph analysis experiments on DAO governance voting with a range of graph sizes, learnable features, specialized convolutional layers, and training and optimization algorithms.
-We also tested different clustering approaches including DBMScan, spectral clustering, and unsupervised methods; we deployed supervised classification methods with the labelled subgraph; and we considered the problem from different graph analysis viewpoints (such as considering sybil identification as a problem of link prediction using Variational Graph Auto-Encoders and Adversarially Regularized Graph Autoencoders, and as a community detection problem using Girvan-Newman and Louvain).
-While many of these methods initially looked promising, they ultimately failed for a variety of reasons.
+We also tested different clustering approaches including DBSCAN and other unsupervised methods; we deployed supervised classification methods with the labelled subgraph of true (Ethereum Name Service) identities; and we considered the problem from different graph analysis viewpoints (such as considering Sybil identification as a problem of link prediction or as a community detection problem).
+While many of these methods initially looked promising, most failed for a variety of reasons; most commonly, approaches cannot rely on (\emph{k}$>$1) edge connectivity, which is precisely what provides voter anonymity.

-The most common reason for experimental failure was the lack of edge connectivity on sybils, which is precisely what provides anonymity.
-However, our task of identifying sybils is easier than complete deanonymization and by approaching the problem as a \emph{k}-anonymous graph signal we might achieve what we want anyway, which is the ability to defend against attackers at scale but not reveal individual identities.
-This is an easier, but not easy problem.
-Since we should expect sybils to be singletons, also like voting spam, we cannot effectively cluster their lower dimensional structure, nor can we use a labelled subgraph of known users for supervised learning, and nor will we be able to detect communities or cliques.
-Instead, we defined sybils as clusters of similar higher dimensional vector node embeddings.
+However, our task of identifying Sybils is easier than complete deanonymization and by approaching the problem as a \emph{k}-anonymous graph signal we might achieve what we want anyway, which is the ability to defend against attackers at scale but not reveal individual identities.
+This is an easier, but not easy problem (avoiding Douceur's \cite{douceur_Sybil_2002} strict definition of a Sybil).
+Since we should expect Sybils to be singletons, also like voting spam, we cannot effectively cluster their lower dimensional structure, nor can we use a labelled subgraph of known users for supervised learning, and nor will we be able to detect communities or cliques.
+Instead, we defined Sybils as \emph{clusters of similar higher dimensional vector node embeddings}.
 And since we form clusters using a \emph{k}-means clustering method on higher dimensional embeddings, singletons pose no particular challenge for our method.